AdobeDocs/commerce-webapi/src/pages/graphql/schema/cart/mutations/estimate-totals.md

 **Response:**

-The response contains calculated total cost based on selected location and shipping method:
+The response contains the calculated total cost based on the selected location and shipping method:

 ```json
 {